prabhuwk/python_behave_example/README.md

 **find** command is not fully featured.
 Purpose is to demonstrate BDD.

+The BDD process can be simply defined as

+* Write a failing acceptance test
+* Write a failing unit test
+* Make the unit test pass
+* Refactor
+* Make the acceptance test pass

 We are using python and behave to drive the BDD.
 Assuming that python, behave, pyhamcrest are already installed.

 Directory Structure is as follows